rucliujn/JDsearch/README.md

 Noticing that there exists some missing products in our dataset, `product_data.txt` doesn't contain metadata about these products.

-In the history part of data, if a user interacted with mutiple products under a one query, these behaviors will be recorded as multiple interactions.
+In the history part of data, if a user interacted with mutiple products under a one query, these behaviors will be separated to multiple interactions.

 Some users' `candidate_label_list` may don't have labels > 0.
 In our experiments, these users are removed from test part.
 However, their history can still be used to train models.